-I have always been impressed by those that provide this product and service to our society.
+I have always been impressed by those that provide meals to our society.
 Overall, I don’t think they charge enough, but that is just my opinion.
 It also comes out in the numbers.
 I have reviewed the books for over 40 different types of food service operations.
 From franchise based to the hot dog cart, from those that serve quality food to those that buy their food supplies at the local Sam’s Club/Wal-Mart, I have had the privilege of finding out how their business operates.

 To me, this is one of the toughest industries to generate a profit.
 What I mean by a real profit is at year end, essentially, the capital costs are covered and the owner walks away with no less than $100,000.
 So let’s walk through a simple transaction.
 Assume we own a sub shop and we sell our sub for $6.00 and the customer buys his soda for $1.50.
 Total sale is $7.50.
 Typically if you use average quality food and you pay your labor appropriately, you are looking at a 45% margin.
 So the store makes $3.00 (($7.50 X (1 – costs of 55%)).
 From this we have to pay for rent, utilities, insurance, facilities, office operations, and of course those dreaded taxes.
 So for the sake of argument, let’s assume that this costs $2.00 (in reality it is more like $4.00, I’ll explain in the future).
 So we make $1.00 for this sub.
 That means that to cover costs of capital and make a real income, we’ll have to serve more than 100,000 subs per year.